-The strongest argument for concluding that current constituent concentrations in soils do not pose an increased future risk to ecological receptors exposed to surface water and sediments in EBG ponds is that the current conditions are not adverse and in the pond and the adjacent wetland are functioning well and nothing is expected to change.
+The strongest argument for concluding that current constituent concentrations in soils do not pose an increased future risk to ecological receptors exposed to surface water and sediments in EBG wetland is that the current conditions are not adverse and in the adjacent wetland are functioning well and nothing is expected to change.
 For example, the wetland assessment rated the EBG wetland as high quality.
-Also, the results of the macroinvertebrate survey at the EBG from the site-wide biological and surface water study indicate that the EBG pond is a high quality habitat.
+Also, the results of the macroinvertebrate survey at the EBG from the site-wide biological and surface water study indicate that the EBG wetland is a high quality habitat.
 This is expected given that sufficient rain has fallen and time has lapsed since operations ceased at EBG.
-Labile soil constituents may have already leached to deep soil horizons or in the sediments or the constituents may have migrated to the ponds and the ultimate offsite sink.
+Labile soil constituents may have already leached to deep soil horizons or in the sediments or the constituents may have migrated to the wetland and the ultimate offsite sink.
 More recalcitrant constituents are likely to continue to remain in the soils or be to released slowly, as to be in equilibrium with losses from the system.
 Likewise, water levels have undoubtedly fluctuated seasonally and annually with fluctuations in rainfall and the constructive and destructive activities of beavers and humans, respectively, for low lying areas to be wetted and dried enough times to have mobilized most soil constituents that can be mobilized.

 The qualitative evaluation of the interaction between land and water at EBG is comprehensive and provides a feasible explanation of why soil impacts to water are not going to increase in the future at EBG and, therefore, that the low HQs (Level III computations) and low ecological effects (site-wide biological and water study and the wetland study) are not expected to change in the future.
 Current rates of erosion and leaching are likely small and unlikely to change in the future.
-Rainfall amounts and water levels in the ponds will likely fluctuate in the future similarly to how they have fluctuated over the past decades since contaminants were released to soils.
-Therefore, it is likely there will be no increase in the flux of
+Rainfall amounts and water levels in the wetland will likely fluctuate in the future similarly to how they have fluctuated over the past decades since contaminants were released to soils.
+Therefore, it is likely there will be no increase in the flux of both organics and inorganic COPECs from soils to the wetland in the future and no increase in HQs for aquatic receptors.